 Creating the Configuration File

-Some of the features provided by QMK can be further customized, such as changing the leader key timeout, customizing behaviors of specific keys, among others.
-In this case, we’ll define these configurations in a file called config.h.
+Some QMK features can be further customized, such as changing the leader key timeout or customizing behaviors of specific keys.
+We define these in a file called config.h.

-Since we’re activating the leader key functionality, we’ll change a specific configuration of it that allows increasing/decreasing the press time of sequences.
-To do this, create the config.h file:
+Since we’re activating the leader key, we’ll change the timeout for pressing sequences.
+Create the config.h file:

 vi ~/apps/keyboard/keymap/config.h